marmelab/atomic-crm/doc/github-actions.md

 ## Deploying to Another Repository

-If you want to deploy the static website to another repository, you can configure the following secret on you repository:
+If you want to deploy the static website to another repository, you can configure the following variable on you repository:
 ```bash
 DEPLOY_REPO_URL=git@github.com:<org>/<repository>.git
 ```